 On this page

-The OAuth 2.0 Device Authorization Grant (aka Device Flow) is an extension to the original OAuth 2.0 spec.
-It solves the problem of obtaining access tokens on devices where the user has limited possibilities to enter their credentials.
+The OAuth 2.0 Device Authorization Grant commonly referred to as the Device Flow is an extension to the original OAuth 2.0 specification.
+It solves the problem of obtaining access tokens on devices that do not have a browser or have limited input capabilities.
+This flow is particularly useful for devices like smart TVs, gaming consoles, and other internet-connected devices where traditional authentication methods are impractical.

-A typical example is to login to an app on a TV or set-top box.
-The device (TV) will start a flow, but then when it's time for user authentication and authorization it will show a code or QR code that the user will enter on a computer or a mobile device where it's easier to authenticate.
-Once authentication is done, the user is presented with a consent screen, where it can authorize the device to access its account.
+A typical example of the device flow is providing user login for an app on a TV or set-top box.
+The device (TV) initiates the flow and then shows a code or QR code that the user will enter on a computer or a mobile device, where it's easier to authenticate.
+Once the user has authenticated, the authorization server presents a consent screen, where the user can device to access their account.

-This makes the flow different from other OAuth flows.
-There is an out-of-band component, when the user authenticates, and the device is waiting, polling the OAuth server to see if the authorization is complete.
+This distinguishes the flow from other OAuth flows that rely on a local browser for user authentication.
+Instead, there is an out-of-band component where the user authenticates.
+The device waits, polling the OAuth server to see if the authorization is complete.

 Dynamic Client